Last Updated: July 14, 2024

 Career

-In July of 1967, Locke won the role of Mick Kelly in the big-screen adaptation of Carson McCullers' novel "The Heart is a Lonely Hunter."
+In July 1967, Locke won the role of Mick Kelly in the big-screen adaptation of Carson McCullers' novel "The Heart is a Lonely Hunter."
 Her performance earned an Academy Award nomination and two Golden Globe nominations.
 She then posed semi-nude for "Playboy," which helped elevate her status to that of a sex symbol.
-She then landed a role in "Cover Me Babe" in 1970 and in "Willard" in 1971 which became a box office hit.
+Sondra then landed a role in "Cover Me Babe" in 1970 and in "Willard" in 1971, which became a box office hit.
 She was featured in "A Reflection of Fear" in 1972 and "The Second Coming of Suzanne" in 1974.
 The latter film won three gold medals at the Atlanta Film Festival.
 She continued working steadily over the next few years, though not in anything particularly successful, before being cast in the western film "The Outlaw of Josey Wales" in 1975 as the love interest of Clint Eastwood's character.
 The film became a success and helped reinvigorate Locke's career.

 Locke and Eastwood would go on to appear in and work on a number of other films together in the decade that followed.
 In 1977, they appeared in "The Gauntlet" together after Steve McQueen and Barbra Streisand left the production.
-Locke would not work on any other film except in those that Eastwood was involved in for more than ten years.
+Locke would not work on any other film except those that Eastwood was involved in for more than ten years.
 They appeared in "Every Way but Loose" and "Any Which Way You Can" in 1978 and 1980, respectively, as well as a number of other films.

 Sondra Locke